 Amanda joined the Camp Pinnacle team in 2014.
 Before, she lived in Boulder, CO, where she was an editor for Climbing and SNEWS magazines, and the marketing and social media manager for a digital agency.
 She earned a bachelor’s degree in communication from Appalachian State University, and credits App State for introducing her to the outdoors as a teenager.
 She grew up swimming and water skiing, and today is an avid rock climber, trail runner, mountain biker, and yoga teacher.

 Before joining Camp Pinnacle, Emory spent five summers working at Camp Highlander in Mills River, NC, as a kayak instructor and later on as head of wilderness programs.
 He earned a bachelor’s degree from Appalachian State in recreation management with a concentration in outdoor education.
-The high country surrounding App State helped him grow a passion for the outdoors; Emory whitewater kayaks year-round across the Southeast, plays guitar, bass, and drums, and is a coffee connoisseur.
+The high country surrounding App State helped him grow a passion for the outdoors; Emory whitewater kayaks year-round across the Southeast (he recently placed third in the nationally known Green River Race!), plays guitar, bass, and drums, and is a coffee connoisseur.

 Tom is a master craftsman and carpenter and oversees the Camp Pinnacle facilities; he has led our massive camp-wide renovation.
 From treehouses to cabin decks to the Lognasium, much of the magic of Camp Pinnacle’s facilities is a result of Tom’s understanding of how our children’s experiences can be affected through the camp’s beautiful grounds.
 Tom is a native of Western North Carolina and has an associate’s degree in forestry.
 He’s worked with the United States Forest Service and as the head of the Environmental and Conservation Organization in Henderson County.